cmitsakopoulos/Paris-Saclay_Notes/Bioinformatics_Tools/Needleman_Wunsch.md

-# Global Alignment and Local Alignment
+# Global Alignment and Local Alignment: Dynamic Programming

 In order to achieve highly scoring alignments, often its required by algorithms to ***add gaps*** to sequences which share similar genetic code.